-The Modeling of Complex Thermal Systems Laboratory addresses a variety of systems in which heat transfer plays an important role.
+The laboratory addresses a variety of systems in which heat transfer plays an important role.
 Thermal aspects of these systems are coupled with other physical phenomena such as mechanical or electrical behavior.
 Modeling tools range from analytical to custom computer codes to commercial software.